 - Product Design

-Secondary Partnerships - for high school and career technical credit
+Partnerships with high schools - for high school and career technical credit

-HFC has partnered with area high schools to provide Career Technical Education (CTE) programs and articulation agreements that allow you the opportunity to earn credit for coursework you complete in high school.
+HFC has partnerships with area high schools (sometimes called "secondary schools") and Career Technical Education (CTE) programs to create agreements (sometimes called “articulation agreements”) that allow you the opportunity to earn college transfer credit for specific coursework that you complete in high school.